Khoroshai/ForgeColabServer/README.md

 The tunnel used in this Notebook is Playit but you can easily copy-paste Ngrok or Argo from *MineColab*.
 Just pay attention to the command slighty modified here.

-A Kaggle version of this notebook is available here : https://github.com/Khoroshai/ForgeKaggleServer.
+A [Kaggle version](https://github.com/Khoroshai/ForgeKaggleServer) of this notebook is available.
 Kaggle processor is slightly better but setup is less intuitive.

 # Known issues